A popular video claims that the Sandy Hook Elementary Shooting was an elaborate hoax in order to promote tighter gun control in the U.S.

 Emilie Parker Posing with Obama after the shooting

 It is claimed that Emilie Parker accidentally posed with President Obama in an appearance he made after the shooting.
-A family portrait is shown with Emilie in a black and red dress, then a photo of the President with some children – including who they claim is Emilie in the same dress as the family photo.
+A family portrait is shown with Emilie in a black and red dress, then a photo of the President with some children – including a girl theorists claim is Emilie in the same dress as the family photo.
 In reality, the photo is of the two other Parker children, including Emilie’s sister wearing the same or similar dress as the family portrait – along with some other children.
 It is not uncommon for younger siblings to acquire hand-me-downs from older children, or to wear matching outfits.
 The video implies that the family photo was taken the same day as the appearance with Obama, and everyone changed their clothes but Emilie.
 This is a flimsy attempt at linking the dress in the family photo with the picture with Obama.
 In the family photo posed with Obama, they are holding two children, one of whom the video claims is Emilie.
 If that were the case, where is their third child?

 The official website for the Emilie Parker Fun, emilieparkerfund.com, was created on December 17, 2012.